coatl-dev/workflows/README.md

 PyPI (or any other repository) using `build` and `twine`.

 > [!NOTE]
-> This workflow uses the [`coatldev/python`] Docker image, which has tags for
+> This workflow uses the [`ghcr.io/coatl-dev/python-tools`] Docker image, which
-> Python 3.13, 3.12 and 2.7.
+> has tags for Python 2.7 and 3.12.
+E.g.,
+> `ghcr.io/coatl-dev/python-tools:2.7-build`.

 **Inputs**:

 - `python-version` (`string`): The Python version to use for building and publishing the package.
-You may use MAJOR.MINOR or exact version.
-Defaults to `'3.13'`.
-Optional
+Options: `'2.7'` or `'3.12'`.
 - `check` (`boolean`): Check metadata with twine before uploading.
 Defaults to `true`.
 Optional.
 - `url` (`string`): The repository (package index) URL to upload the package to.